ymwjbxxq/aws-api-gateway-websocket/README.md

 # WebSocket APIs in Amazon API Gateway #

-I was interested to build a real-time api, last time that I did was years ago in .NET with SignalR.
+I was interested in building a real-time API, last time that I did was years ago in .NET with SignalR.
-AWS announced back in 2018 [websocket api](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/) so was time to build a POC just to have fun
+AWS announced back in 2018 [websocket api](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/), so it was time to build a POC just to have fun

 ### Architecture ###

 ![picture](https://bitbucket.org/DanBranch/api-gateway-websocket/downloads/websockets-arch.png)

-We have three lambdas essentially
+We have three lambdas, essentially
 * onConnect
 * onDisconnect
 * the action one

-In this example, I called "add"
+In this example, I called "add".

 ![picture](https://bitbucket.org/DanBranch/api-gateway-websocket/downloads/api.png)